Ric-Waltman/Learning-Rust/README.md

 **Rules of References**
 - At any given time you can have *either* one mutable reference *or* n immutable references
 - References must always be valid, and not dangle

+**The Slice Type** allows you to reference a contiguous sequence of elements in a collection instead of the *entire* collection.
+We create slices using a *range* with brackets: `[starting_index..ending_index]`, where *ending_index* is non-inclusive.
+String literals are actually slices: in `let s = "Hello, world!";` the type of `s` is `&str`, because it's a slice pointing the specific part of the built binary where the string literal is.
+More accurately, `s` is an immutable reference to a slice.

+While String Slices are specific to strings, there are other slice types, like in this example:
+`let a = [1,2,3,4,5];`
+`let slice = &a[1..3];`
+slice, here, has type `&[i32]`.

+Slices store a reference to the first element and a length.

+### Chapter 5: Using Structs to Structure Related Data
+A *structure* is a custom data type that lets you name and package multiple related values into a meaningful group.
+When instantiating a struct, the values don't have to follow the same ordering as the definition.
+When instantiating a struct, it must either be completely *immutable*, or completely *mutable* - there is no partial in-between.

+*Field Init Shorthand* allows struct fields to be initialized by parameter variables when their names match.
+This method is less verbose.

+*Struct update syntax* updates remaining fields from an existing instantiation of a struct.
+Uses `..instantiation1` syntax.

+**Tuple Structs** are essentially names tuples, but they lack field names: `struct Color(i32, i32, i32);`.
+Each tuple struct has it's own type, even if the fields are all the same.
+Field access is the same as *tuples*.

+**Unit-Like Structs** have no fields.
+They are useful if you want to implement a trait on some type without adding any other data fields.

+**Methods** are functions specific to the context of a struct (or enum or trait obj).
+The first parameter is always `self`, aka `this`, representing the instance of the struct the method is called on.
+Methods can take ownership of `self`, borrow `self` immutably, or borrow `self` mutably, just as they can any other parameter.

+Unlike in C++, we don't need a `->` operator.
+Rust has **automatic referencing and dereferencing**.
+When you call `object.something()`, Rust automatically adds in `&`, `&mut`, or `*` so `object` matches the signature of the method.
+Thus, the following are the same:
+`p1.distance(&p2);`
+`(&p1).distance(&p2);`

+**Associated Functions** are functions defined inside an `impl` block which do **not** take `self` as a parameter.
+These are useful for writing constructors.
+These functions are called like statics in C++: `struct_name::assoc_function();`.
+Note the function is namespaced by the struct with `::`.

+You can have multiple separate `impl` blocks for the same `struct` type.